Ball culture

-Attendees "walk" these categories for trophies and cash prizes.
-Most participants in Ballroom belong to groups known as "houses", where chosen families of friends form relationships and communities separate from their families of origin, from which they may be estranged.
+In the mid-20th century, as a response to racism in integrated drag spaces, the balls evolved into house ballroom, where Black and Latino attendees could "walk" in a variety of categories for trophies and cash prizes.
+Most participants in ballroom belong to groups known as "houses", where chosen families of friends form relationships and communities separate from their families of origin, from which they may be estranged.
+The influence of ballroom culture can be seen in dance, language, music, and popular culture, and the community continues to be prominent today.